International Brigades: Battle of Jarama

 On 6 February 1937, following the fall of Málaga, the nationalists launched an attack on the Madrid–Andalusia road, south of Madrid.
 The Nationalists quickly advanced on the little town of Ciempozuelos, held by the XV International Brigade. was composed of the British Battalion (British Commonwealth and Irish), the Dimitrov Battalion (miscellaneous Balkan nationalities), the Sixth February Battalion (Belgians and French), the Canadian Mackenzie-Papineau Battalion and the Abraham Lincoln Brigade.
 An independent 80-men-strong (mainly) Irish unit, known afterward as the Connolly Column, also fought.
 Battalions were rarely composed entirely of one nationality, rather they were, for the most part, a mix of many.

 On 11 February 1937, a Nationalist brigade launched a surprise attack on the André Marty Battalion (XIV International Brigade), killing its sentries silently and crossing the Jarama.
 The Garibaldi Battalion stopped the advance with heavy fire.
 At another point, the same tactic allowed the Nationalists to move their troops across the river.
 On 12 February, the British Battalion, XV International Brigade took the brunt of the attack, remaining under heavy fire for seven hours.
 The position became known as "Suicide Hill".
 At the end of the day, only 225 of the 600 members of the British battalion remained.
 One company was captured by ruse, when Nationalists advanced among their ranks singing The Internationale.

-On 17 February, the Republican Army counter-attacked.
+On 17 February, the Republican Army counterattacked.
 On 23 and 27 February, the International Brigades were engaged, but with little success.
 The Lincoln Battalion was put under great pressure, with no artillery support.
 It suffered 120 killed and 175 wounded.
 Amongst the dead was the Irish poet Charles Donnelly and Leo Greene.

 There were heavy casualties on both sides, and although "both claimed victory ... both suffered defeats".
 The battle resulted in a stalemate, with both sides digging in and creating elaborate trench systems.
 On 22 February 1937, the League of Nations Non-Intervention Committee ban on foreign volunteers went into effect.